bcgov/healthgateway/Tools/Postgres/README.md

 oc annotate configmaps patroni-postgres-leader leader=patroni-postgres-2 --overwrite=true;
 ```

-## Restore Backup
+## Restore Backup Script

+Backups are generated daily by the dc "backup" in the production realm and are composed by a SQL script containing the database structure + data.

+To restore the backup follow these steps:

+1) Connect to openshift using the terminal/bash and set the project to the production one.
-To download the backup to your local computer:
+2) Download the backup file to your local computer using the command below:

 ``` bash
 oc rsync <backup-pod-name>:/backups/daily/<date> <local-folder>
 ```

+This copies the folder from the pod to the local folder.

-Extract backup using gzip:
+3) Extract backup script using gzip:

 ``` bash
 gzip -d <file-name>
 ```

-Connect to the master database pod using port-forward (See 'Connection to the Database').
+4) Connect to the master database pod using port-forward (See 'Connection to the Database').

-Manually create the database:
+5) Manually create the database:

 ``` bash
 psql -h localhost -p 5432 -U postgres -c 'create database gateway;'
 ```

-Execute the backup script:
+6) Execute the script to restore the database:

 ``` bash
 psql -h localhost -d gateway -U postgres -p 5432 -a -q -f <path-to-file>